 This is a delicious way to lighten up one of your favorite comfort foods.
-I subbed ground turkey for beef in this recipe and the meatloaf turned out delicious.
-It’s now one of my favorite healthy dinner ideas, as well as my healthy turkey meatballs or turkey chili.
+I subbed ground turkey for beef in this recipe and the meatloaf turned out delicious, same in this turkey sloppy joe recipe!

-This turkey meatloaf is great for when you’re looking to add more protein and less fat into your diet.
-You can lighten it up even more by using half the amount of the sauce, however I recommend using the full amount to cover the loaf entirely.
-It doesn’t skimp on flavor and is still super moist and tender.
+This turkey meatloaf is great for when you’re looking to add more protein and less fat into your diet and also makes great leftovers along with this turkey pot pie.
+You can lighten it up even more by using half the amount of the meatloaf sauce.

 MIX.
 Combine the meatloaf ingredients in a large bowl and mix just until combined.
 Be careful not to over mix or the meat won’t be as tender.

 FORM & COAT.
-Place mixture in a foil lined 9×5″ loaf pan or shape into a loaf on top of a baking sheet.
+Place mixture on a rimmed baking sheet lined with aluminum foil or a 9×5″ loaf pan.
+Shape into a loaf on top of a baking sheet.
 Then mix together the sauce ingredients and pour on top of the meat.

 BAKE.
 Bake in the oven at 375°F for about 45 minutes, or until center reaches 160°F on a meat thermometer.
 Let rest on pan for 5 to 10 minutes before slicing.